Venus: 10 Astro-Love Notes

-4. Venus rules over Taurus and Libra, an earth and air kind of feeling.
-The sensual and the aesthetic.
-The possessive and jealous or the ideal and theoretical love.
+2. Venus rules over Taurus and Libra, earth and air kind of feeling, and the sensual and the aesthetic.
+You know, the possessive and jealous or the ideal and theoretical love.

-9. Venus is a benefic planet and relates to joy and happiness.
+7. Venus is a benefic planet and relates to joy and happiness.
 It is probably why traditional astrologers forewarn of depression and low feelings of self-worth and unhappiness when Venus is highly challenged in the natal chart.
-Moreover, she is associated with physical pleasure, including all the beauty we behold with our eyes, and that we perceive through our hearing senses and tasting.
-In its purest form, Venus is associated with music and art, also being symbolic of material pleasures such as food, drink, and possessions.
+Moreover, Aphrodite is associated with physical pleasure, including all the beauty we behold with our eyes, and that we perceive through our hearing senses and tasting.